Manifesto.

 “Kaizen means ongoing improvement involving everybody, without spending much money.”- Masaaki Imai

-We try our best that our software development approach does not stagnate.
-This is why as part of our work ethics, we count on our entire developer workforce that they keep on looking for methods that allow the betterment of our work and practices – and this in both the smallest to the largest of details.
+We try our best to ensure that our software development approach does not stagnate.
+This is why, as part of our work ethics, we count on our entire developer workforce to keep on looking for methods that allow the betterment of our work and practices—and this in both the smallest and the largest of details.

-At Cubix, any fresh idea that is according to our principles will be checked on small-level preliminary projects and thoroughly assessed.
-In case it is successful, we will happily adopt it throughout the organization.
+At Cubix, any fresh idea that adheres to our principles will be tested on small-level preliminary projects and thoroughly assessed.
+If it is successful, we will happily adopt it throughout the organization.